Skip to main content

 Eligible Expenses

-UACES is offering up 180 EUR per eligible delegate towards the expenses of attending the conference.
+UACES is offering up 140 GBP per eligible delegate towards the expenses of attending the conference.
 The funding can only be used to cover the following items:

-1. Up to 2 nights' accommodation in Amsterdam.
-The accommodation must be booked from 26-28 June or 27-29 June 2024.
+1. Up to 2 nights' accommodation in Athens.
+The accommodation must be booked for the dates surrounding the conference.
 We can cover the costs of staying in a hotel, bed and breakfast, hostel or AirBnB (or equivalent).
 We cannot provide funding to cover the costs of staying with friends or family.
-We cannot reimburse accommodation costs for people who work or study in Amsterdam.
+We cannot reimburse accommodation costs for people who work or study in Athens or surrounding areas (within one hour of travel).
 If attending with a friend or colleague, you may split the accommodation costs and you can both upload the same receipt in your expenses form outlining this.

-2. Return travel to and from Amsterdam.
+2. Return travel to and from Athens.
 This must be economy class.

 Payment of Funding